metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_v_sphere_machine_template_v1alpha4_manifest.md

 Required:

 - `devices` (Attributes List) Devices is the list of network devices used by the virtual machine.
-TODO(akutz) Make sure at least one network matches the ClusterSpec.CloudProviderConfiguration.Network.Name (see [below for nested schema](#nestedatt--spec--template--spec--thumbprint--devices))
+TODO(akutz) Make sure at least one network matches the ClusterSpec.CloudProviderConfiguration.Network.Name (see [below for nested schema](#nestedatt--spec--template--spec--network--devices))

 Optional:

 - `preferred_api_server_cidr` (String) PreferredAPIServeCIDR is the preferred CIDR for the Kubernetes API server endpoint on this machine
-- `routes` (Attributes List) Routes is a list of optional, static routes applied to the virtual machine. (see [below for nested schema](#nestedatt--spec--template--spec--thumbprint--routes))
+- `routes` (Attributes List) Routes is a list of optional, static routes applied to the virtual machine. (see [below for nested schema](#nestedatt--spec--template--spec--network--routes))

-<a id="nestedatt--spec--template--spec--thumbprint--devices"></a>
+<a id="nestedatt--spec--template--spec--network--devices"></a>
-### Nested Schema for `spec.template.spec.thumbprint.devices`
+### Nested Schema for `spec.template.spec.network.devices`

 Required: